fuseio/fuse-wallet/README.md

 ```

 ## As an enterprenuer or a community manager
 Launch your community on the [Fuse Studio](https://studio.fuse.io/), then open the community dashboard.
 There you can configure it and *customize your wallet* app.
-When you done go to "White label wallet" and send an App invite link to yourself.
-Visit out docs to learn about the [fuse-studio](https://docs.fuse.io/the-fuse-studio/overview).
+When you done go to "White label wallet" and send an app invite link to yourself.
+Visit our [docs](https://docs.fuse.io/the-fuse-studio/overview) to learn about the Fuse Studio.